2023-2024 Legislative Policies

 - A revenue structure that is not disruptive to the long-term economic health of the state;

-- A revenue structure that is fair to citizens with lower to moderate incomes.
+- A revenue structure that is fair to citizens.

 - Retroactive changes to the adequate education funding distribution formula after the notice of grant amounts has been provided to local governments.